Meet the National Council of College Leaders

 Through a variety of initiatives, the NCCL increases awareness via the following areas:

-Advocacy: During the Foundation’s annual legislative Day on the Hill in Washington, D.C., the NCCL will host a special empowerment panel for patients, caregivers and youth to learn how to be effective advocates.
+Advocacy: During the Foundation’s annual legislative Day on the Hill in Washington, D.C., the NCCL will engage (virtually or in-person) with the IBD community.

 Marketing and Communications: In an effort to increase awareness and reach to college-aged students, the NCCL will use on-line tools such as social media and the Campus Connection website to help connect patients to helpful resources offered by the Crohn's & Colitis Foundation.